 Joy Harjo is such an inspiring and engaging poet laureate.
 I’m thrilled she said yes to a second term to help the Library showcase Native poets from coast-to-coast.
 Her profound musical and literary talents are a gift to the nation.

-Harjo's readings, projects, and other official activities as U.S. Poet Laureate will be documented in this space.
-A brief Q&A with Joy Harjo during her laureate orientation follows below.
+A brief Q&A with Joy Harjo during her first-term poet laureate orientation follows below.

 Library of Congress press releases about Joy Harjo's poet laureate appointment, activities, and events are listed below.